mayureshw/ahir.org/content/gettingstarted.md

     Docker image is the quickest way to get started with AHIR.
 You just need the `docker` application installed on your system.
 You can use your system's package manager to install it.

-    AHIR docker images are available in `ghcr.io` and `docker.com` repositories.
-The `ghcr.io` image is built by a CI flow on AHIR's github repository.
-Hence, this image gets automatically updated every time the master branch receives an update.
-The `docker.com` image is uploaded manually.
-It may lag behind the ghcr.io image but is likely to be more stable.

-    Commands to get and run these images are as follows:
+    AHIR docker image is available in `ghcr.io` repository.
+The image is built by a CI flow on AHIR's github repository.
+The commands to get and run this image are as follows:

-    1. From `ghcr.io`

     ```
     docker pull ghcr.io/mayureshw/vctools:latest
     docker run -it ghcr.io/mayureshw/vctools:latest
-        ```

-    1. From `docker.com`

-        ```
-        docker pull mayureshw/ahir:latest
-        docker run -it mayureshw/ahir:latest
     ```

 2. **Building AHIR on your system**